 - The procedures that will be put in place to review the services to be provided and the plan.

-Once a proposed Adoption Support Plan has the approval of the relevant Team Manager and, if there are financial implications, the County Adoption Services Manager, a copy should be sent to the proposed recipients of the support, as well as to any party involved in the delivery of the plan.
+Once a proposed Adoption Support Plan has the approval of the relevant Team Manager a copy should be sent to the proposed recipients of the support, as well as to any party involved in the delivery of the plan.

 The recipients of the proposed support should be given 10 working days to consider the proposals and make representations to the local authority about the proposed plan.
-Any representations made should be considered by the Team Manager or, if there are financial implications, the County Adoption Services Manager, who will amend the draft plan as appropriate and inform the recipients of the outcome of the consideration.
+Any representations made should be considered by the Team Manager or, if there are financial implications, the relevant Senior Manager, who will amend the draft plan as appropriate and inform the recipients of the outcome of the consideration.

 In all cases a copy of the final Adoption Support Plan should go to all those involved in implementing it, and to the recipients of services (or appropriate adult).
 Where the plan relates to a child Looked After, a copy should be sent to the child’s Independent Reviewing Officer.

 After the Adoption Order has been made, the Adoption Support Plan will be reviewed if a change in circumstances is brought to the notice of the local authority.
-The County Adoption Services Manager will decide on the format and content of any such review, which will depend on the circumstances of the case.
+The Team Manager, Adoption Support will decide on the format and content of any such review, which will depend on the circumstances of the case.
 It may refer to only one element of the Plan or be relatively minor in which case an exchange of correspondence may be sufficient.
-(For annual reviews of financial support, see Section 9.7, Annual review of support).
+(For annual reviews of financial support, see Section 10.7, Reviews).

 Where the change of circumstances is substantial, such as a serious change in the behaviour of the child, it may be appropriate to conduct a new assessment of needs involving other parties.

 If as a result of a review, whether before or after an Adoption Order has been made, it is proposed to vary or terminate the support, the proposed change must be referred to the relevant Team Manager for approval.
-In any case, where the change will involve the authority in additional regular financial costs, the County Adoption Services Manager must approve the change and will obtain budgetary approval as necessary depending on the amount.
+In any case, where the change will involve the authority in additional regular financial costs, the relevant Senior Manager must approve the change and will obtain budgetary approval as necessary depending on the amount.

 Once approved, the person concerned must be notified of the proposed change, together with a copy of the revised Adoption Support Plan in draft.
 He or she must then be given 10 working days to make representations on the proposals.